linux-system-roles/mssql/README.md

 The role also optimizes the operating system to improve performance and throughput for SQL Server by applying the `mssql` Tuned profile.

-The role currently only works with SQL Server2019.
+The role currently only works with SQL Server 2019.

 ## Requirements